markjsosnowski/PD2QC/readme.md

 Dynamically coded: easily modify the chat lines in the source to suit your needs.
 A quickchat hint panel so you don't have to memorize each menu (and can be turned off if you don't need it).
 Compatibilty between most popular custom huds and the quickchat hint panel.
-Plays a relevant voice line when you use each chat (and can be turned off).
+Plays a relevant voice line when you use each chat (can be turned off).

+Requires BLT2.
+Includes Delayed Calls Fix by SNH20.